-At this point I will draw your attention to Table 6, the tree drawn by Leif A. Boström and found in his article cited besideabove the table, and to Table 7, my rearrangement of Table 3 to follow his idea.
-As I said, Boström is a young-earth creationist (which I am not, though I am certainly a creationist who rejects evolution), 26 but he has assumed (as I have) that the basic science behind the Y-chromosome tree is valid.
-How-
+At this point I will draw your attention to Table 6, the tree drawn by Leif A. Boström and found in his article cited above the table, and to Table 7, my rearrangement of Table 3 to follow his idea.
+As I said, Boström is a young-earth creationist (which I am not, though I am certainly a creationist who rejects evolution),23 but he has assumed (as I have) that the basic science behind the Y-chromosome tree is valid.
+However, the key point is that he suggests that the directionality of many of the mutations is actually reversed, in fact that they are reversed for almost half the table.